nf806893-debug/OpenSkies7/README.md

 - 📱 **Installable PWA** — add to home screen on iOS or Android
 - ✈️ **Offline-ready** — app shell loads without internet

+## Help Needed

+As seen in the compatibility chart below, OpenSkies7 currently struggles on older versions of iOS Safari and is untested for most platforms.
+If you are a fan of retro-tech or have access to older mobile hardware, please fork this repo and improve it:

+Legacy Debugging: Investigate why the Open-Meteo API requests fail on older OS versions (likely due to lack of fetch or HTTPS certificate issues).

+Compatibility Patches: Implement polyfills or CSS fallbacks for older browser engines that don't support modern layout properties like backdrop-filter or flexbox.

+Testing: Verifying performance on the "Untested" platforms listed below.

+**Feel free to fork this repository, and fix and improve this!**

 ## Compatibility

 | Platform | Version | Notes |